montaguegabe/arkit-depth-renderer/README.md

 - The raw frame data can be fed into Core Image for manipulation, for example with `CIImage(cvImageBuffer: depthBuffer)`
 - Once in Core Image, a temperature gradient can be applied, and the color image can be multiplied in using filters (see Core Image docs).

 Depth frames are not received as quickly as color frames are.
 As a result, the camera feedback is not as fast as a photo preview would normally be.
-I haven't been able to find a way to manipulate the camera configuration to increase the rate at which the depth images are recieved.
+I haven't been able to find a way to manipulate the camera configuration to increase the rate at which the depth images are received.